 Kridhan Infra falls 5 pc to hit lower circuit

-Shares of Kridhan Infra on Monday fell nearly 5 per cent to hit its lower price band after the company received an order to liquidate its Singapore subsidiary.
-The stock fell 4.92 per cent to trade at Rs 4.25 apiece, its 52-week low, in in morning session on the BSE.
+Shares of Kridhan Infra fell nearly 5 per cent on Monday to hit its lower price band after the company received an order to liquidate its Singapore subsidiary.
+The stock fell 4.92 per cent to Rs 4.25, its 52-week low.

+On the NSE, the scrip settled 4.44 per cent lower at Rs 4.30, its 52-week low.
+The stock hit its lower price band on both the stock exchanges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)